csstools/postcss-color-mod-function/README.md

 considered accurate.
 Accurately resolving cascading variables relies on knowledge of the living DOM tree.

+## What about [postcss/postcss-color-function]?

+`postcss/postcss-color-function` has been receiving little support and [falling behind the spec draft]; this project was coincived as an up-to-date replacement.

+If you are migrating from `postcss/postcss-color-function`, swapping the plugins and renaming every `color()` function call to `color-mod()` should be enough.

 [cli-img]: https://img.shields.io/travis/jonathantneal/postcss-color-mod-function.svg
 [cli-url]: https://travis-ci.org/jonathantneal/postcss-color-mod-function
 [css-img]: https://jonathantneal.github.io/cssdb/badge/color-mod-function.svg